Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Performance_Tuning/README.md

         1. Number of Channels: Dual
         2. Channel Interleaving: checked
 6. Run Connection Automation again, selecting **All Automation**.
-7. Delete the ddr4_rtl_0 pin.
-8. Edit the noc_tg properties:
+7. Edit the noc_tg properties:
     *	Configuration:
         1. Performance TG for Simulation: SYNTHESIZABLE
         2. AXI Data Width: 512
+        3. Enable Traffic Shaping: unchecked
-        3. Enable NOC user Destination ID Ports: NONE
+        4. Enable NOC user Destination ID Ports: NONE
     *	Synthesizable TG Options:
         1. Path to User Defined Pattern File (CSV) for Synthesizable TG: all_in_one.csv
+        2. Insert VIO for debug status signals: unchecked
-9. Edit the noc_clk_gen properties:
+8. Edit the noc_clk_gen properties:
     *	Sys Clock – 0 Frequency (MHz): 201.501
     This corresponds to the Input System Clock Period you set in step 5.
     *	AXI-0 Clock Frequency (MHz): 250
     This is the frequency you used when determining the start_delay values in the CSV.
-10. Edit the noc_sim_trig properties.
+9. Edit the noc_sim_trig properties.
     *    Enable Traffic Shaping: uncheck this option
-11. Mark noc_tg_M_AXI for simulation.
+10. Mark noc_tg_M_AXI for simulation.
-12. In the Address Editor, Assign All addresses.
+11. In the Address Editor, Assign All addresses.
-13. Validate the design.
+12. Validate the design.
-14. Create an HDL Wrapper for the block design.
+13. Create an HDL Wrapper for the block design.
-15. Generate Block Design.
+14. Generate Block Design.
-16. Simulate the Design.
+15. Simulate the Design.

 The simulation takes about 15 minutes to complete.